Access4all/a11y-checklist/en/wcag/4-robust/4.1-compatible/4.1.2-name-role-value/README.md

 This success criterion requires the correct implementation of **interactive** elements in particular.
 For many other **non-interactive** HTML elements, see:

-- 📜-1.3.1a: Heading structure
+- **📜-1.3.1a Headings structure**: Heading structure
-- 📜-1.3.1b: Enumerations and lists
+- **📜-1.3.1b Use of Lists**: Enumerations and lists
-- 📜-1.3.1c: Form relationships
+- **📜-1.3.1c Forms, Labels and Fieldsets**: Form relationships
-- 📜-1.3.1d: Tabular data
+- **📜-1.3.1d Tabular data**: Tabular data
-- 📜-1.3.1e: Semantically correct markup
+- **📜-1.3.1e Proper Semantic Markup**: Semantically correct markup

 ### Contains sub-success criterion

 This success criterion 4.1.2 is very extensive.
-In addition to the checkpoints that are located directly in it, there are further checkpoints in the sub-success criterion 📜-4.1.2a.
+In addition to the checkpoints that are located directly in it, there are further checkpoints in the sub-success criterion **📜-4.1.2a Advanced controls (widgets)**.

 **Important:** This division of success criteria into sub-success criteria does **not** exist in the original WCAG.
 It is a measure to promote the clarity of the WCAG.